• Skip to primary navigation

 Oil free hummus on a plate with chickpeas and chopped parsely.

 Since the majority of the flavor comes from tahini, I would recommend using good-quality tahini.
-To get smoother hummus without oil, I use aquafaba (chickpea liquid) and ice-cold water.
-The aquafaba helps to give the hummus a fluffy and creamy texture.
+A lot of recipes call for olive oil, but to get smooth hummus without oil, I use aquafaba (chickpea liquid) and ice-cold water.
+They help to give the hummus a fluffy and creamy texture.

-This no-oil hummus recipe is very adaptable.
+This recipe is very adaptable and it’s super easy to make your own hummus without oil.
 Don’t like cumin?
 Don’t add it.
 Prefer more lemon?
 Add more lemon.
-Hummus works great as a sandwich spread, as well as a dip for veggies, pitas, or crackers.
+The condiment is made with simple ingredients and works great as a spread on a hummus cucumber sandwich, added to a Mediterranean power bowl, as well as a dip for veggies, pitas, or crackers.

 What is Aquafaba?